AdnanTheDataAnalyst/Excel-Data-Cleaning/README.md

 # Data Cleaning and Transformation:
-This dataset started with numerous errors, necessitating a transformation into a clean format for presentation to my team.
+This dataset has numerous errors, necessitating a transformation into a clean format for presentation to my team.
 The following steps were undertaken, each addressing specific issues and culminating in a refined dataset:

 #### 1. Autofit Rows and Columns
    - **Problem:** Long rows